cfredinh/bioactive/README.md

 # Bioactivity Prediction

+Code for training the ResNet50 and MLP models used in the paper: **Cell Painting-based bioactivity prediction boosts high-throughput screening hit-rates and compound diversity**

 Code for ResNet50 and MLP model training

     Training and testing with ResNet50 model can be done "python classification.py --params_path params/params.json"